WPIRoboticsEngineering/RBE2001_template/README.md

 Student code lives entirely in the "RBE2001" folder under libraries in eclipse.
 You should modify only code in that directory.

+## Code Theory and High-level description

+At the top of the code we have an instance of the MyRobot() object called robotPointer.
+This is the object through which all of your code should flow.

+Next the set of 5 PacketEvents are added to the dispatcher.
+Each PacketEvent are stored in the dispatcher, and when an approprate packet is recieved, the event function is called on the approrpate PacketEvent.
+The dispatcher is called by loopServer() each iteration of the main loop, and at that time the stack is checked for new packets from the Field Controller application.

+A copy of robotPointer is provided to each of the PacketEvents.
+When you want to read from or write to your robot from the event() function of a given PacketEvent, you use the robotPointer class variable provided in the sample code.
+The robotPointer is set in the constructor in each PacketEvent.

 ## .h and .cpp files

 Header files, ending in .h, contain function definitions.
 Executable code nd memory allocations do not belong in here.
 Class definitions and function definitions do belong in here.